Matt Duffy Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.39 team ERA ranks 19th across all MLB pitching staffs.
+- The Tigers have a 4.46 team ERA that ranks 20th among all league pitching staffs.

-- Tigers pitchers combine to surrender 112 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Tigers pitchers combine to rank 19th in baseball in home runs surrendered (112 total, 1.2 per game).

-- The Tigers will look to Skubal (0-0) in his third start this season.
+- Rodriguez (5-5) gets the starting nod for the Tigers in his 14th start of the season.
+He has a 2.70 ERA in 76 2/3 innings pitched, with 81 strikeouts.

-- The left-hander last pitched on Sunday, July 9 against the Toronto Blue Jays, when he tossed four scoreless innings while giving up two hits.
+- The lefty last appeared on Saturday against the Seattle Mariners, when he threw five innings, allowing two earned runs while giving up three hits.

+- The 30-year-old has a 2.70 ERA and 9.5 strikeouts per nine innings in 13 games this season, while giving up a batting average of .211 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.